757RUG/presentations/README.md

 A repository of all presentations made at regular 757 R Users Group meetings

+####Viewing the Presentations

+Go to the homepage and click away! https://757rug.github.io/presentations/

 ####Contributing Your Presentation

 1. Clone this repository (`git clone git@github.com:757RUG/presentations.git`)